markjnkim/es_mod/01-html/content/step-3-hero.md

 A great explainer on this can be found [here](https://css-tricks.com/absolute-positioning-inside-relative-positioning/).

-Now let's save and render again to see the affect of changing the parent element's position property to relative.
+Now let's save and render again to see the effect of changing the parent element's position property to relative.

 ![absolute-relative-form](./assets/step-3/603-relative-absolute-form-css.png)